frsyuki/spread/README.md

 ### get_direct(key:Raw, rsid:Integer) -> data:Raw or nil
 Gets a data from the storage.
-This function does not access to the MDS.
+This command does not access to the MDS.

 Returns the found data if it success.
 Otherwise, it returns nil.

 ### set_direct(key:Raw, data:Raw, rsid:Integer) -> success:Boolean
 Sets a data to the storage.
-This function does not access to the MDS.
+This command does not access to the MDS.

 Returns true if it succeeded.
 Otherwise, it returns false.

 ### remove_direct(key:Raw, rsid:Integer) -> succeeded:Boolean
 Removes a data to the storage.
-This function does not access to the MDS.
+This command does not access to the MDS.

 Returns true if it succeeded.
 Otherwise, it returns false.